No-Cash-7970/txnDuck/docs/developers.md

 This command increments the version number according to the commit messages.
-Then it creates a [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag) on the `main` branch, pushes the changes, and generates a URL for creating a [Release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) on GitHub with the release notes generated based on commit messages.
+Then it creates a [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag) on the `main` branch, merges the `main` branch onto the `stable` branch, pushes the changes, and generates a URL for creating a [Release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) on GitHub with the release notes generated based on commit messages.
 Creating a Release on GitHub requires signing into the GitHub account of the repository